Inspection process for Category III Personal Protective Equipment

 - manufacturer of the implementation of corrective actions are requested which may include halting production and set a time limit;

-- Certification Body that has issued the EC-type examination certificate of the defects found on the basis of which that Notified Body might consider to suspend or withdraw the relevant certificate;
+- Certification Body that has issued the EU-type examination certificate of the defects found on the basis of which that Notified Body might consider to suspend or withdraw the relevant certificate;

 - Notifying Authority - Ministry for National Economy.